 Tip 1: Use a Telephoto Lens to Photograph Smoke

-Tip 2: Go with a Pure Black Background
+Tip 2: Use Black Background for Smoke Photography

-As you learn how to photograph smoke and fog, don’t confuse a pure black background with a not-so-pure black background.
+As you learn Smoke Photography, don’t confuse a pure black background with a not-so-pure black background.
 Using a pure black background makes blending the smoke into your images exponentially easier.
 We learned this the hard way through trial and error.
 With a pure black background, the smoke textures easily be added into images in post.
 Using anything else will require extra work on the backend.
 Do yourself a favor and make sure the background is pure black.

 Tip 3: Light with a Studio Strobe when Photographing Smoke